w3c/aria-at-automation-harness/src/host/README.md

 ### Loading a test plan

-`bin/host.js` can load a test plan through the `read-plan` command or api with `src/host/plan-from.js`.
+`bin/host.js` can load a test plan through the `read-plan` command (or developer interface) with `src/host/plan-from.js`.
 For convenience the `run-plan` command takes arguments prefixed with `plan` that map to arguments that can be passed to `read-plan`, to read a plan.

 ### `bin/agent.js` communication

-The host while managing an agent instance can operate it through the `bin/agent.js` tool or `src/agent/main.js` api.
+The host while managing an agent instance can operate it through the `bin/agent.js` tool or `src/agent/main.js` developer interface.

 ### `--verbose` options